xsalagarcia/css_template_curs_exist/README.md

 The project has been discontinued.
-But the base is used for other project creation.
+But the base has been used for other project creation.

 Soon a link will be posted.